 M2.
-COMPREHENSIVE APPROACH TO MONITORING CHILD PROGRESS AND DEVELOPMENT
+COMPREHENSIVE APPROACH TO MONITORING CHILD PROGRESS AND DEVELOPMENT and methods to support his ongoing development.

-The Suzuki School supports every child entrusted to our care with the understanding that the path to development is a highly individualized one for each child.
-Because the first five years are a time of intense physical, cognitive and emotional growth, a child may exhibit behaviors that require additional resources and methods to support his ongoing development.
 These can take the form of assessments, outside consultations, and more in-depth observations.
-In keeping with the philosophy of the school, it is crucial that each parent partner with us through this process so that the needs of the child are met in a timely, knowledgeable manner.
+In keeping with the philosophy of the school, it is crucial that each parent partners with us through this process so that the needs of the child are met in a timely, knowledgeable manner.
 We know that for most parents, a lack of understanding may lead to deep concern and a feeling of being overwhelmed.
 Our goal is to minimize these feelings while supporting the child and his family to the best of our ability.